 (a) whenever not more than 3 kinds of motor fuel are currently offered for standard retail sale at the place, the standard retail price for each of those kinds of motor fuel;

-(b) whenever more than 3 kinds of motor fuel (the “kinds offered”) are currently offered for standard retail sale at the place —
+(b) whenever more than 3 kinds of motor fuel (the “kinds offered”) are currently offered for standard retail sale at the place, the standard retail prices for 3 of the kinds offered including —

-(i) if one of them is regular unleaded petrol, the standard retail prices for that kind of motor fuel and for 2 of the other kinds offered;
+(i) if one of them is LPG, the standard retail price for LPG;

-(ii) if 2 or more of them are regular unleaded petrol, the standard retail prices for 2 of those kinds of motor fuel and for one of the other kinds offered that is not regular unleaded petrol;
+(ii) if only one of them is regular unleaded petrol, the standard retail price for that kind of motor fuel; and

-(iii) if none of them is regular unleaded petrol, the standard retail prices for 3 of the kinds offered.
+(iii) if 2 or more of them are regular unleaded petrol, the standard retail price for each of 2 of those kinds of motor fuel and for one of the other kinds offered that is not regular unleaded petrol.

 (3) The price display has to be in a suitable position, and if necessary sufficiently illuminated, to enable each price shown and the description of the kind of motor fuel to which the price applies to be clearly legible to passing motorists whenever the motor fuel is offered for standard retail sale.